lixus7/Time-Series-Works-Conferences/README.md

 |CIKM 2020|[Link](https://www.cikm2020.org/index.html@p=1073.html)|  |  |

-# Deep learning models for traffic prediction
+# Deep Learning Models for Time-series Task

-This is a summary for deep learning models with open code for traffic prediction.
+This is a summary for deep learning models with open code for time-series task.

 These models are classified based on the following tasks.

-- Multi-Variable Time Series Forecasting

-- Probabilistic Multi-Variable Time Series Forecasting

-- Traffic Flow Prediction
+- <a href = "#Traffic Flow Prediction">Expert</a>

 - Traffic Speed Prediction